drBenway/pixi-vn-wiki/start/character.md

 For example, you want to create a class `Character`, you must "override" the interface `CharacterInterface` to use your properties or methods. ( See the file `pixi-vn.types.ts` )

 Now you can create a class `Character` that extends `CharacterStoredClass` and implements the `CharacterInterface`.
+(For more information on how to create a class in Typescript read [here](https://www.typescriptlang.org/docs/handbook/2/classes.html))

 To save property changes to the game storage, you can use the `setStorageProperty` method. ( See the file `Character.ts` )